mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ---
-title: Connecting with ChatGPT
+title: Connect to ChatGPT
 slug: dialog-test-chatgpt
 ---
-# Connect with ChatGPT
+# Connect to ChatGPT

 {{< hint warning >}}
-Please complete the setup for [voice recognition](../asr-setup) and [speech synthesis ](../tts-test) first.
+Please complete the setup for [speech recognition](../asr-setup) and [speech synthesis](../tts-test) first.
 {{< /hint >}}

-MMDAgent-EX can be used as a frontend for dialogue systems.
-Here, we introduce a simple example that connects OpenAI's GPT model.
+You can use MMDAgent-EX as the front end for a conversational system.
+This page shows a simple example of connecting a dialogue module as a submodule to MMDAgent-EX using OpenAI's GPT models, with a sample program you can try.

-## Connecting LLM-Based Dialogue Generation to MMDAgent-EX
+## Connecting LLM-based response generation to MMDAgent-EX

-The following steps show a simple program that conducts dialogues using OpenAI's chat completion API, and how to start it as a submodule of MMDAgent-EX.
+Below are the steps to create a simple program that uses OpenAI's chat completion API for conversation and run it as a submodule of MMDAgent-EX.

 {{< hint warning >}}
-The examples provided here use very simple prompts, so the scope of the conversation is quite limited.
-This page does not cover how to use and optimize chatGPT.
-The following sample is only for demonstrating integration with MMDAgent-EX.
+The examples below use very simple prompts, so the conversational behavior is extremely limited.
+This page does not cover advanced prompt engineering or optimization for chatGPT.
+Use the following only as sample code for integrating with MMDAgent-EX.
 {{< /hint >}}

-The `chatgpt.py` below is a simple Python script for making conversation with the OpenAI chat completion API.
-Except for the last main() part, it is a standard text chat code.
-In main(), it is implemented to perform the following actions to operate as a submodule of MMDAgent-EX.
+The `chatgpt.py` below is a simple Python script that converses with the OpenAI chat completion API.
+Except for the final `main()` section, it is a standard text-chat implementation.
+In `main()` the input/output is adapted to run as a MMDAgent-EX submodule and performs the following actions:

-- It reads MMDAgent-EX messages from standard input.
+- Reads messages from standard input.
-- It filters out a message containing speech recognition result.
+- Extracts the recognized speech text from the input.
-- Using the OpenAI API, it generates response to the input.
+- Obtains a system response from the OpenAI API for that recognized text.
-- It writes a message to standard output to tell MMDAgent-EX to start speech synthesis.
+- Outputs a speech-synthesis-start message to standard output.

-This sample program was tested with version 1.3.9 of OpenAI's Python library.
+This sample was tested with OpenAI's Python library version 1.3.9.

-To operate, you need an API key from OpenAI.
-Please replace `YOUR_API_KEY` with your API key.
+You need an OpenAI API key to run it.
+Replace `YOUR_API_KEY` with your API key.

 ```python
 # chatgpt.py